Harish0596/ticket-bot/data/nlu/agent.age.md

 - what's your age?
 - your age
 - age of yours
-- how old are you
+- how old were you
 - I'd like to know your age
-- are you 21 years old
 - how old is your platform
 - how old are you?
 - tell me how old you are